henriquecmachado/henriquecmachado/README.md

 ## ❤ Things that I love
 - Finances: personal finances in espefically
 - Food: special candies
-- Learn New Languaegs: My best choice to learn was English and I'm really to reached an Advanced Level in this language.
+- Learn New Languaegs: My best choice to learn was English and I'm really happy to reached an Advanced Level in this language.

 ## 👽 Wanna Chat?
 💭 Text me on @: